SylviaRemington/KindUp/README.md

 - **MongoDB** – my database for storing Kind Acts, User Accounts, Comments, and Likes
 - **CSS** – for basic styling, layout, & visual formatting (inside a public/ directory)
 - **Session-based authentication** – using express-session to track logged-in users / manages user login sessions for authentication
+- **dotenv** - environment variables from an .env file & loads session secret for further safety of data
+- **method-override** - lets forms use PUT & DELETE methods / overrides the GET & POST
+- **morgan** - logs http requests to the terminal for debugging purposes
+- **express-session** - for user-login sessions / manages user-login sessions
+- **bcrypt** - for password encryting / securely encrypts passwords for storage & comparison
+- **connect-flash** - creates success alerts for better user experience once they sign-up or sign-in

 ## Setup & Installation Requirements
 #### MVP Requirements for Application Project: